Oklahoma Restaurant Association - Event Information

 Chef Ben Alexander Vice President of Culinary Operation, McNellies Group

 Ben has worked in the hospitality industry for over twenty years.
 He is currently the Vice President of Culinary Operations for the McNellies Group.
 He previously worked as the Executive Chef at The Tavern and was the Executive chef for The Bull in the Alley prior.
-Previous Executive chef at The Tavern and The Bull in the Alley.
 Ben is also a Navy veteran, Vice President and co-founder of Hearts of Steel Foundation and a dad of three amazing ninjas.

-Chef Jonathan Moosmiller Director of Food & Beverage, South Hills Country Club
+Chef Jonathan Moosmiller Director of Food & Beverage, Southern Hills Country Club

 Chef Miranda Kaiser Chef & Owner, Laffa Medi-Eastern Bar & Restaurant